jcolag/entropy-arbitrage/2023-12-28-future-imperfect.md

 Oh, sorry.
 Most readers probably won't remember that ad campaign.
 Pardon the YouTube link, especially at a time when they've decided to take a Quixotic stand against ad blockers, but spend thirty seconds to [watch a coffee commercial](https://www.youtube.com/watch?v=mcMpJlYynBw) to catch up with the references.

 You see, in the 1970s through the 1990s, Madison Avenue concluded that women loved nothing more than reminiscing about their adventures while sipping flavored instant coffee.
 What does this have to do with *Star Trek*?
-OK, not much, but as long as we made it this far, I might as well point out that this ad campaign gave---I believe---a young [Lea Thompson](https://en.wikipedia.org/wiki/Lea_Thompson) her first national exposure, and Thompson has gone on to direct a couple of episodes of **Picard** and had a brief role in another episode.
+OK, not much, but as long as we made it this far, I might as well point out that this ad campaign gave---I believe---a young {% wiki Lea_Thompson|Lea Thompson|en %} her first national exposure, and Thompson has gone on to direct a couple of episodes of **Picard** and had a brief role in another episode.

  > **TROI**: She was an excellent Captain's wife, and a very good ship's counselor.
 She took over after I left.